 I was eagerly awaiting Nederlands Dans Theatre 2’s mixed rep performance showcasing works by Ekman, Goecke, and León & Lightfoot.
 This performance was technically and artistically impressive and engaging.

 Last month, three sophomore dance majors and I traveled to London to work with musicians for collaboration, exploration, and choreographic purposes at Trinity Laban’s CoLab program.
 We each took on a different project, participating in four projects total.
-I worked on Rumba Til’ Tomorrow, which focused on the cultural dance rumba.

 Last month, several BFA students from the USC Glorya Kaufman School of Dance traveled to Los Cabos, Mexico to perform at the annual Gala de Danza.
 The gala, founded by Christina Lyon, began in 2013 when Lyon visited Cabo San Lucas.